2019 Past-year O-Level Essay Question – Paper 1, Question 5

 A common thesis statement would be as follows:

-Key words have been paraphrased to demonstrate that the student has a firm grasp of the topic.
+Keywords have been paraphrased to demonstrate that the student has a firm grasp of the topic.
 Also note that for the sake of clarity, the thesis statement adheres to the same sentence structure as the essay question.

-Below is an example of how the above point can be “PEEL”ed into a full body paragraph.
+Below is an example of how the above point can be “PEEL” ed into a full-body paragraph.

 Evidence: The Bottle Cap Challenge was a popular stunt in 2019 that required the challenger to spin a bottle cap off a bottle with a roundhouse kick.
 Even kung fu movie stars like Donnie Yen took up the challenge and posted a video of his own valiant attempt.